Exploring Homogeneous and Heterogeneous Consistent Label Associations for Unsupervised Visible-Infrared Person ReID: Methodology

 Our proposed method is employed during the second training stage.
 The framework is illustrated in Fig.\ref{framework}.
 Following the well-developed unsupervised methods \cite{SPCL, ClusterContrast, ISE, ADCA}, we alternate between pseudo-label generation and network training.
 During the pseudo-label generation stage, following \cite{ADCA, PGM, MBCCM}, we first utilize DBSCAN \cite{1996DBSCAN} to cluster features.
 Two intra-modality memory banks $\tilde{\mathbf{M}}^v \in \mathbb{R}^{K^v \times d}$ and $\tilde{\mathbf{M}}^r \in \mathbb{R}^{K^r \times d}$ are initialized by the cluster centroids of their corresponding modalities, where $K^v$ and $K^r$ denotes the number of clusters in the visible modality and the infrared modality, respectively.
-Then the proposed Modality-Unified Label Transfer (MULT, Fig.\ref{framework} (a)) establishes reliable cross-modality label associations for network training.
-During the training stage, we perform Modality-Invariant Representation learning (MIRL, Fig.\ref{framework} (b)) to fully leverage the supervisory signals from MULT.
-Additionally, an Online Cross-memory Label refinement (OCLR, Fig.\ref{framework} (c)) module is proposed to further alleviate the influence of noisy labels.
-Our entire framework includes two training modes, i.e., V-based and R-based, where V-based denotes we utilize pseudo-labels in the visible label space to guide network training, and vice versa.
-Following PGM \cite{PGM}, we alternate these two modes during training.
-For convenience, we only explain the V-based training mode below.
+Then the proposed Modality-Unified Label Transfer (MULT, Fig.\ref{framework} (a)) establishes reliable cross-modality label associations and generates soft modality-unified pseudo-labels for network training.
+During the training stage, we propose an Alternative Modality-Invariant Representation learning (AMIRL, Fig.\ref{framework} (b)) framework to fully leverage the supervisory signals from MULT through contrastive learning, coupled with an alternative scheme.
+Additionally, an Online Cross-memory Label refinement (OCLR, Fig.\ref{framework} (c)) module is proposed to further alleviate the influence of noisy labels while reducing the modality discrepancy.
+The entire framework includes two training modes, $i.e.$, V-based and R-based, where V-based denotes we utilize pseudo-labels in the visible label space to guide network training, and vice versa.